top of page

 What Are Roof Leaks?

-A roof leak happens when water penetrates the roofing material and enters the building.
+A roof leak occurs when water penetrates the roofing material and enters the building.
 This can lead to water stains on ceilings and walls, mold growth, and structural damage.
 Roof leaks often start small but can worsen quickly if not addressed.

 Common Causes of Roof Leaks

-• Damaged or missing shingles: Shingles protect your roof from rain and snow.
+• Damaged or Missing Shingles: Shingles protect your roof from rain and snow.
 When they crack, curl, or fall off, water can seep through.

-• Clogged gutters: Gutters that don’t drain properly cause water to back up and seep under the roof edge.
+• Clogged Gutters: Gutters that don’t drain properly cause water to back up and seep under the roof edge.

-• Flashing problems: Flashing is metal installed around roof joints, chimneys, and vents.
+• Flashing Problems: Flashing is metal installed around roof joints, chimneys, and vents.
 If flashing is loose or corroded, leaks can develop.

-• Roof age and wear: Older roofs naturally degrade over time, making leaks more likely.
+• Roof Age and Wear: Older roofs naturally degrade over time, making leaks more likely.

-• Improper installation: Poor workmanship during roof installation can create weak spots.
+• Improper Installation: Poor workmanship during roof installation can create weak spots.

-• Ice dams: In cold climates, ice buildup along the roof edge can force water under shingles.
+• Ice Dams: In cold climates, ice buildup along the roof edge can force water under shingles.

 How to Detect Roof Leaks

 Finding the exact source of a roof leak can be tricky because water can travel along beams and insulation before showing inside.
-Here are some ways to detect leaks:
+Here are some effective ways to detect leaks:

 Basic Roof Repair Techniques